EchoTrack: Auditory Referring Multi-Object Tracking for Autonomous Driving: Experiments

 \subsection{Datasets and Evaluation Metrics}

-\textbf{Datasets.} We use four datasets, Echo-KITTI, Echo-KITTI+, Echo-BDD, and Refer-KITTI~\cite{wu2023referring}, to verify our proposed EchoTrack.
-Where Refer-KITTI is a well-recognized dataset in RMOT tasks, we use it to check the tracking performance when the proposed EchoTrack is used in RMOT.
+\textbf{Datasets.} We use six datasets, Echo-KITTI, Echo-KITTI+, Echo-BDD, Refer-KITTI~\cite{wu2023referring}, Refer-KITTI+, and Refer-BDD, to verify the tracking performance of our proposed EchoTrack.
+Refer-KITTI is a well-recognized dataset in RMOT tasks, Refer-KITTI+ and Refer-BDD are the text-based Echo-KITTI+ and Echo-BDD datasets, respectively.

-\textbf{Evaluation Metrics.} To evaluate the AR-MOT task, we formulate the evaluation metrics, drawing inspiration from MOT~\cite{yan2023bridging,gao2023memotr,zhang2023motrv2}, and text-based RMOT~\cite{wu2023referring,wu2023language, nguyen2023type}.
+\textbf{Evaluation Metrics.} To evaluate the AR-MOT task, we formulate the evaluation metrics, drawing inspiration from MOT~\cite{yan2023bridging,gao2023memotr,zhang2023motrv2}, and RMOT~\cite{wu2023referring,wu2023language, nguyen2023type}.
 We first employ HOTA~\cite{luiten2021hota} as a benchmark for calculating the similarity between the predicted trajectory and the ground-truth trajectory.
 Additionally, we utilize the metrics DetA and AssA to evaluate the performance of AR-MOT.
 Furthermore, we incorporate $\mathrm{MOTA}$ and $\mathrm{IDF1}$ following the~\cite{nguyen2023type, milan2016mot16, bernardin2008evaluating} to evaluate the effectiveness of AR-MOT.
 In addition, the metrics HOTA, DetA, AssA, MOTA, and IDF1 are calculated by the average value of different audio queries.
+Except for the metrics we used in AR-MOT, we also incorporate DetRe, DetPr, AssRe, AssPr, and LocA metrics to evaluate the tracking performance of the RMOT task following existing works~\cite{wu2023referring,du2023ikun,he2024visual}.